4 Reasons to Talk to Your Kids About Mental Health

 It’s vital to find a therapist that understands your child’s needs.
 It’s also crucial to talk to your kids about mental health.

-Mental health is just as important as physical health, yet it’s a topic that’s often overlooked, especially when it comes to children.
-Many parents avoid discussing mental health issues with their children because they don’t know how to approach the topic or they believe that their child is too young to understand.
+Mental health is just as important as physical health, yet it’s a topic that’s often overlooked, especially regarding children.
+Many parents avoid discussing mental health issues with their children because they don’t know how to approach the subject or believe their child is too young to understand.
 However, talking to your child about mental health issues is crucial for their well-being, and here’s why:

 1. Mental Health Issues are Common in Children